Ranked from Within: Ranking Large Multimodal Models Without Labels: Abstract

 \section{Abstract}

-As large multimodal models (LMMs) are increasingly deployed across diverse applications, the need for adaptable, real-world model ranking has become paramount.
-Traditional evaluation methods are largely dataset-centric, relying on fixed, labeled datasets and supervised metrics, which are resource-intensive and may lack generalizability to novel scenarios, highlighting the importance of unsupervised ranking.
-In this work, we explore unsupervised model ranking for LMMs by leveraging their uncertainty signals, such as softmax probabilities.
-We evaluate $45$ state-of-the-art LMMs (\eg, LLaVA) across $8$ visual question answering benchmarks, analyzing how uncertainty-based metrics can reflect model performance.
-Our findings show that uncertainty scores derived from softmax distributions provide a robust, consistent basis for ranking models across varied tasks.
-This finding enables the ranking of LMMs on real-world, unlabeled data for visual question answering, providing a practical approach for selecting models across diverse domains without requiring manual annotation.
+Can the relative performance of a pre-trained large multimodal model (LMM) be predicted without access to labels?
+As LMMs proliferate, it becomes increasingly important to develop efficient ways to choose between them when faced with new data or tasks.
+The usual approach does the equivalent of giving the models an exam and marking them.
+We opt to avoid marking and the associated labor of determining the ground-truth answers.
+Instead, we explore other signals elicited and ascertain how well the models know their own limits, evaluating the effectiveness of these signals at unsupervised model ranking.
+We evaluate $47$ state-of-the-art LMMs (\eg, LLaVA) across $9$ visual question answering benchmarks, analyzing how well uncertainty-based metrics can predict relative model performance.
+Our findings show that uncertainty scores derived from softmax distributions provide a robust and consistent basis for ranking models across various tasks.
+This facilitates the ranking of LMMs on unlabeled data, providing a practical approach for selecting models for diverse target domains without requiring manual annotation.